subecho/KarmaChameleon/README.md

 `subject--`

-Note that decementing or incrementing a user's own karma (the self-bump) is not a valid operation.
+Note that decrementing or incrementing a user's own karma (the self-bump) is not a valid operation.
 You will be chastised by the Chameleon.

 ## Setting up a Development Environment
 Karma Chameleon relies on `pip` to install its dependencies and is easiest to develop with